AdobeDocs/launch-learn.en/help/launch-server-side/create-a-property.md

 thumbnail: 331938
 ---

-# Create an Adobe Experience Platform Launch Server Side property
+# Create a rule in Adobe Experience Platform Launch Server Side

-This video shows how to create a property in Adobe Experience Platform Launch Server Side.
+This video shows how to create a rule in Adobe Experience Platform Launch Server Side.

 >[!VIDEO](https://video.tv.adobe.com/v/331938?quality=12&learn=on)